katzer/cordova-plugin-printer/README.md

 #### Further informations
 - See the [isAvailable][available] method to find out if printing is available on the device.
 - All CSS rules needs to be embedded or accessible via absolute URLs in order to print out HTML encoded content.
+- The string can contain HTML content or an URI pointing to another web page.
 - See the [examples][examples] to get an overview on how to use the plugin.

 ```javascript